Introduction

 2. Omnichannel Support

-Stat: According to HubSpot (2023), 90% of customers expect brands to offer a seamless experience across multiple communication channels.
+Customers now expect seamless engagement across channels like phone, email, chat, and social media.
+According to HubSpot (2023), 90% of customers expect brands to offer a consistent experience across communication platforms.
 (Source)

 3. Personalized Customer Service